Search engine optimization is a lot of work, especially when you are a new brand online.

-Google My Business is a core element of local SEO, so it’s important to highlight how crucial your listing data is accurate and kept up to date.
+Google Business Profile is a core element of local SEO, so it’s important to highlight how crucial your listing data is accurate and kept up to date.
 In addition, research suggests that 50% of consumers visit a store or business after performing a local search.

-1. Setup a Google My Business account.
+1. Set up a Google Business Profile account.

-Now that you have the criteria mentioned above set up, all you need is to access the Google My Business platform; you can either access the web platform or download the mobile app from the Google play store or IOS platform.
+Now that you have the criteria mentioned above set up, all you need is to access the Google Business Profile platform; you can either access the web platform or download the mobile app from the Google play store or IOS platform.

 STEP 2 – Enter the name of your business.

 Make sure your business name matches any relevant document that you might have.
-Note that Google scrambles its existing Google My Business Profile to find out if the name you intend to pick exists, and if it does, you will be asked to provide another alternative.
+Note that Google scrambles its existing Google Business Profile to find out if the name you intend to pick exists, and if it does, you will be asked to provide another alternative.

 STEP 3 – Choose the Business category that suits your business.

 Every business belongs to a specific category, and it is best for you as a business owner to identify the best business category that suits your business.
-Google offers various sort to do every business; most of these categories includes, Software business, Health and Wellness, consulting firm and many more.
+Google offers various sort to every business; most of these categories includes, Software business, Health and Wellness, consulting firm and many more.

 STEP 4 – Add a Location.